-IKEA: A method more effective than having a good idea doesn't exist
+IKEA: There is nothing more effective than a good idea

 But first, we’ll start with a small inventory check.
 74% of people in the Czech Republic like IKEA, which would be great news for any business.
 Positive emotions coincide with clientele: People who have a good feeling in connection with IKEA also shop there more often.